byuflowlab/VortexLattice.jl/docs/src/guide.md

    argument `derivatives`

 ```@example guide
-system = steady_analysis(surface, ref, fs; symmetric = symmetric)
+system = steady_analysis(surface, ref, fs; symmetric)
 nothing #hide
 ```

 The result of our analysis is an object of type `system` which holds the system state.
-Note that the keyword argument `symmetric` is required, because it must be reused in later analyses.
+Note that the keyword argument `symmetric` is required, because it is must be reused in later analyses.

 Once we have performed our steady state analysis (and associated near field analysis) we can extract the body force/moment coefficients using the function `body_forces`.
 These forces are returned in the reference frame specified by the keyword argument `frame`, which defaults to the body reference frame.

-Note that a near field analysis must have been performed on `system` for this function to return sensible results.
+Note that a near field analysis must have been performed on `system` for this function to return sensible results (which is the default behavior when running an analysis).

 ```@example guide
 CF, CM = body_forces(system, surface, ref, fs; symmetric=symmetric, frame=Wind())